Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.2 =
+* security fix — adds (more) escaping throughout the plugin.
+Thanks to Paul de Wouters from HumanMade for the PR!
+* enhancement — tested for compatibility with WordPress core 4.8
+* but seriously, you should check out Premium Styles. http://benlikes.us/bcttps

 = 5.1 =
 * enhancement — I added a highly dismissable notice to the plugins page upon update, encouraging people to purchase my Premium styles add-on.
 The notice only shows to folks who have not previously customized their own styles, and once dismissed will never be shown to that user again.